syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ## Appending suggestions to text

-The first item in filtered suggestions is appended to SfComboBox text by using ComboBoxMode `Append`.
-In this mode, drop down remains closed.
+The first item in filtered suggestions is appended to SfComboBox text by using the ComboBoxMode `Append`.
+In this mode, drop-down remains closed.

 {% tabs %}